ubco-mds-2020-labs/dashboard-project-data551_g5/README.md

 Have a good day!

-You can also access our App here - [Click](https://dashboardgroup5final.herokuapp.com).
-Thank you for reading till the end!
+Thanks for reading till the end, you can also access our App here - [Click](https://dashboardgroup5final.herokuapp.com).